awsdocs/aws-support-user-guide/doc_source/using-service-linked-roles-ta.md

 Due to the nature of this role, only its description can be edited\.

-Add the following statement to the permissions policy for the IAM entity that needs to edit the description of a service\-linked role:
+Add the following statement to the permissions policy for the IAM entity to edit the description of a service\-linked role\.

 ```
 {